tri-cods/html-css/sections/integration.md

 # Integrating CSS and HTML

 In order for CSS to inform the style of the content on the page, it must be integrated with your HTML.
-CSS can be integrated into your HTML in three ways.
+CSS can be integrated into your HTML in three ways: inline, internal, and external.

 ## Option 1: Inline